Summer camps for kids in Paris

 Les Ingéniaux

 Les Ingéniaux summer holiday courses are designed for children from primary school (CM1-CM2 onwards) to high school who are interested in engineering and technology.
-Their weekly programs run from 23 June to 29 August 2025 (in French).
+Their weekly programs run during the month of July (in French).
 In a fun and creative environment, children are introduced to robotics with Lego, remote-controlled robot building, 3D printing, game creation, and many other activities involving engineering and technology.

 Funny Club J2A